The Course of My Life

 languishes in weakness, delusion, and vice.

-He dared – and bore his fate.
+He dared—and bore his lot.

-In love, patience, in enduring
+In love, in patience, in tolerance

-which always endangered his work,
+which constantly endangered his work,

-which always misinterpreted his words,
+which constantly misinterpreted his word,

-which, in their smallness, did not comprehend themselves,
+who, in their smallness, did not comprehend themselves,

 because his greatness defied measure.